Physics: How to solve kinematics problems about general one-dimensional motion with constant acceleration.

 These videos are offered on a "pay what you like" basis.
 You can pay for the use of the videos at my website:

-For a printable document containing the equations and systematic method discussed in this video series, go to my website.
+For a printable document containing the kinematics equations and the systematic five-step kinematics method used in these videos, go to my website.